k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 It may be required to replacing the loaded IDs (sequences) when populating a target database as a way to avoid collision with existing IDs.
 Setting and initiating sequences is mandatory in order to enable the [IDs' replacement](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#replace-ids-for-the-copied-entities) in TDM tasks.

 Fabric V8.2 has added the [Catalog's sequence setting](/articles/39_fabric_catalog/10_catalog_settings.md).
-The following section describes two sequence handling implementation methods:
+TDM 9.3 and onwards supports both sequence methods:

 I. [Sequence handling based on Catalog](11a_tdm_sequence_implementation_based_on_catalog.md).

 II.
 [Sequence handling without Catalog](11b_tdm_sequence_implementation_without_catalog.md).

+A new shared Global has been added in TDM 9.3: **TDM_USING_CATALOG_SEQUENCES** (true/false) to set the default **sequence handling behavior** of the TDM: catalog-based sequence or sequence handling without catalog.
+This Global can be **added to an LU** to set a **behavior per LU**.

+Example:
+- The TDM project has the CRM, Billing, and Ordering LUs.
+- By default, the sequences are handed without the catalog except for the Billing LU for which the sequences are catalog-based.
+- The TDM_USING_CATALOG_SEQUENCES Global must be set as follows:
+  - Shared Global – set to false.
+  -	Billing LU – set to true.

+Notes:
+- A sequence can be shared between multiple LUs, e.g. subscriber_id is shared between CRM and Billing LUs.
+In order to keep the data referential integrity, all the shared LUs must have the same sequence name regardless of their sequence handling method.

-Note that both methods require the creation of the **k2masking** schema.
+- Both methods require the creation of the **k2masking** schema.
 The TDM deploy.flow creates the k2masking schema.
 Alternatively, run the **masking-create-cache-table.flow** from the Broadway examples to create the k2masking schema.

-Starting from Fabric V7.2, SQLite and PostgreSQL are also supported as System DBs.
+- Starting from Fabric V7.2, SQLite and PostgreSQL are also supported as System DBs.
 The settings are done via the new [internal_db section](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md#how-to-switch-to-sqlite-or-postgresql) of Fabric config.ini file.
 Before deploying the TDM LU, verify that the **SEQ_CACHE_INTREFACE** Shared Global is set with the proper interface.
 By default, it is populated with **DB_CASSANDRA**.
 If you wish to create the k2masking schema on a PostgreSQL DB, set a PG DB interface name in the SEQ_CACHE_INTREFACE Global.

 ### Set the Sequence Report Global